bpiper91/outfoxed/README.md

 # OutFoxed

 **OutFoxed** is a game to test your knowledge of animals.
 Each correct answer will earn a random photo of a fox.
 Grow your collection of photos by answering as many questions as you can!
+Your earned foxes will be saved to local storage.

 ---